Schopenhacker/Decision-Tree/README.md

  each record = tuple(X,Y)
  * X : attribute set or predictors
  * Y : a special attribute

 General Approach :
->Training Set :
+* Training Set :
- we dipose of a dataset with known class labels for each record we feed the algo with such training data so that it learns the general rules that describe the relationship between x and y: and builds a classification model that maps each x to y
+We dipose of a dataset with known class labels for each record We feed the algo with such training data so that it learns the general rules that describe the relationship between x and y: and builds a classification model that maps each x to y
->Test set :
+* Test set :
 for each record we only dispose of the values of X we figure out the class label y given the values of the predictors X by appling the classification model built with the training set